A Minimal Methanol Backstop: Frequently Asked Questions

 CO2 is transported by pipeline in a supercritical state cooled and under pressure as a liquid, so that the pipelines can have a narrow diameter.
 If the pipelines are not well regulated, accidents can be a threat to health (a pipeline accident in 2020 in Mississippi sent 45 to hospital, although this may have been due to hydrogen sulfide mixed in).

-Figure 9: Minimal methanol economy sensitivities
+Figure 10: Minimal methanol backstop sensitivities

 See also Hofmann et al, 2025 on the cost benefits of CO2 pipeline networks.

-13. Are the logistic costs of transporting biomass and biogas included in the model?
+17. Are the logistic costs of transporting biomass and biogas included in the model?

 Yes, solid biomass transport by truck is costed at 0.1 EUR/MWh/km (based on JRC-EU-TIMES).
 For biogas distribution via pipelines, costs are around 7 EUR/MWh for a 10 km distance (based on Gustafsson, 2024).

-14. Why is the minimal methanol scenario more expensive?
+18. Why is the minimal methanol scenario more expensive?

-- Methanol (~180 €/MWh) itself is more expensive than fossil gas compensated by carbon dioxide removal (~30 €/MWh + ~40 €/MWh) or electrolytic hydrogen (~100 €/MWh) because of the further conversion steps.
+The main cost driver is the methanol itself.
+The price of green methanol is set by e-methanol at ~170 €/MWh, which is more expensive than fossil gas compensated by carbon dioxide removal (~30 €/MWh + ~60 €/MWh) or electrolytic hydrogen (~100 €/MWh) because of the further conversion steps.
 Therefore whereever methanol is substituting methane or hydrogen, it is increasing costs.
-An extra cost of 100 €/MWh on 250 TWh/a for backup power and heat makes 25 billion euros per year.
+An extra cost of 80 €/MWh on 250 TWh/a for backup power and heat makes 20 billion euros per year.

-15. Are there resilience benefits to using methanol (e.g. dealing with shocks better, losses of pipelines)?
+19. Are there resilience benefits to using methanol (e.g. dealing with shocks better, losses of pipelines)?

 A similar strategy is followed in regions with unreliable power supply, where diesel generators are used for backup power supplies.

-16. Is the Allam cycle generator required in order to close the carbon cycle for the scenario?
+20. Is the Allam cycle generator required in order to close the carbon cycle for the scenario?

 The Allam cycle generator uses pure oxygen to combust the fuel, allowing a pure stream of carbon dioxide to be captured from the exhaust.
 This reduces the energy requirements and costs for carbon capture.
 The use of the Allam cycle was explored in a previous paper with a toy model of the power sector.